 So how can we decide to benefit from the thinking mind?
 There’s a chapter later in the book dedicated to that.
 But for now, the most obvious one is meditation.
 You can become present by focusing on all the minor details of the mundane things around you.

-You can be your breathing, sensation body, and sounds you hear, things you normally wouldn’t pick up on.
-If you give those your full attention, you stop using your mind because it’s impossible to be thinking about something when you’re focused on something else.
+You can be your breathing, sensation body, and sounds you hear, things you usually wouldn’t pick up on.
+If you give those your full attention, you stop using your mind because it’s impossible to think about something when you’re focused on something else.

 Chapter 2: Consciousness (The way out of pain)